National symbols of Nepal: Emblem

 The national emblem of Nepal is a pictorial combination of the Himalayas featuring Mount Everest, the green valleys, yellow fields, hands clasping between male and female, a white outline of the map of Nepal, and surrounded by rhododendron arranged in circle.
 The national flag is seated on top of the central circle.
 The modern emblem was introduced in 2020.

 Colour

 The national colour is crimson that is derived from that of rhododendron.
 It signifies strength, bravery and unity.

 Anthem

 Sayaun Thunga Phulka ("Made of Hundreds of Flowers") is the national anthem.
-It was officially adopted as the anthem on 3 August 2007 during a ceremony held at the conference hall of National Planning Commission, inside Singha Durbar, by the speaker of the interim parliament, Subash Chandra Nembang.
+It was officially adopted as the anthem on 3 August 2007 during a ceremony held at the conference hall of National Planning Commission, inside Singha Durbar, by the speaker of the interim parliament, Subas Chandra Nemwang.
 The previous national anthem "Shriman Gambhir" was adopted in 1962 but was dropped following the treaty of the monarchy.

 The lyrics were composed by the poet Pradip Kumar Rai, who went by his alias Byakul Maila.
 The music was composed by Amber Gurung.
 The theme of the national anthem praises Nepalese sovereignty, unity, spirit, progress, values and traditions.